vincentbernat/network-lab/lab-juniper-forcepath/README.md

 # Force a destination to a given path

-In presence of an ECMP route, this is a tentative to force a destination through one path and the other through the other path.
+In presence of multiple possible paths, this is a tentative to force a destination through one path and the other through the other path.
-There are several problems:
+Each path is over a dedicated virtual router as it is not possible to match individual paths of an ECMP route or an inactive route.
+This also matches our reality where you usually have two routers with two distinct transits.

- 1. Contributing route need to be included in the generated route.
+However, this doesn't work.
+Contributing route need to be included in the generated route.
 We cannot generate a route from an unrelated or shorter prefix.
-So, it doesn't work.

- 2. It is not possible to have an inactive route as a contributing route (`state inactive` is only for BGP exports).